 Net NPA is Gross NPA – (Balance in Interest Suspense account DICGC/ECGC claims received and held pending adjustment + Part-payment received and kept in suspense account + Total provisions held).

 Net NPA ratio is the ratio of net non-performing assets to net advances.

 PCR is the ratio of the total provision balances of the bank to gross NPAs.
 PCR ratio indicates the extent to which the bank has provided for the weaker part of its loan portfolio.
 A high ratio suggests that further provisions to be made by the bank in the coming years would be relatively low unless the GNPAs rise at a faster rate.

 15. Capital Adequacy Ratio (CAR)

-Capital Adequacy Ratio is the ratio of bank’s capital to aggregated risk-weighted assets.
-It is also known as capital to risk weighted assets ratio (CRAR).
+Capital Adequacy Ratio is the ratio of a bank’s capital to aggregated risk-weighted assets.
+It is also known as the capital to risk-weighted assets ratio (CRAR).
 It is decided by central banks to prevent commercial banks from taking excess leverage.

 CAR = (Tier-I capital + Tier-II capital)/ Risk-weighted Assets